What is an oil macerate and how do you use it?

 3. Leave to macerate for 4 to 6 weeks at room temperature, away from light.

-4. Strain and store in a glass bottle.
+4. Filter and store in a glass bottle.

-What oil should I use to make a plant macerate?
+What type of oil should be used to make a plant macerate?

 The choice of oil depends on the needs:

-• For a light effect, choose sunflower oil.
+• For a lighter effect, opt for sunflower oil.

 • For dry skin, opt for sweet almond oil.